Neisseria meningitidis

 This section has been translated automatically.

-Neisseria meningitidis causes significant morbidity and mortality in children and young adults worldwide through epidemic or sporadic meningitis and/or septicaemia (Rouphael NG et al. 2012).
-In industrialized countries, the annual incidence of meningococcal infections is about 1 to 10 cases/100 000 population.
-It is higher in children < 2 years of age.
-In Germany, about 300 meningococcal diseases are registered.
-They occur preferentially in the winter and spring months (Hof H et al. 2019).
+Neisseria meningitidis causes significant morbidity and mortality in children and young adults worldwide due to epidemic or sporadic meningitis and / or septicemia (Rouphael NG et al. 2012).
+In industrialized countries, the annual incidence of meningococcal infections is around 1 to 10 cases per 100,000 inhabitants.
+It is higher in children < 2 years.
+Around 300 cases of meningococcal disease are registered in Germany.
+They prefer to occur in the winter and spring months (Hof H et al. 2019).

 Pathophysiology